OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/zeptoken.md

 However, ZeppelinOS provides a mechanism in which an EVM package can be registered and vouched for using ZEP.
 The collected stake of an EVM package can be challenged by other ZEP holders whenever a deficiency in the EVM package is presented for evaluation.
 In such a situation, the package's stake could be slashed in favor of the challenger.

-This simple mechanism allows ZEP that is vouched for an EVM package to represent:
+The end goal is that this simple mechanism will allow ZEP that is vouched for an EVM package to represent:

 - *A measure of the quality of the code of the EVM package*.
 An EVM package with a large amount of stake will attract challengers and subject its code to peer review.
 If the package's stake survives such scrutiny, then the presence of the unslashed ZEP signals that the code doesn't have significant vulnerabilities or deficiencies.
 - *A measure of the support that the EVM package has from the community*.
 An EVM package with a lot of adoption will receive vouching from ZEP holders who may want to participate in the package's governance as well as revenue model.